theosotr/fsmove-eval/README.md

 Analysis time: 23.1748681068
 ```
 Notably,
-`FSMove` detected one ordering violation,
+`FSMoVe` detected one ordering violation,
 between `Exec[download]` and `Package[al-agent]` resources.
 For more details about this fault,
 see Section 6.3.1 of our paper.